#

 Once the pilot is complete, expand the rollout to your most critical and high-risk users.
 This group often includes executives, finance personnel, and system administrators with privileged access.
 Prioritizing these individuals first is a core principle of effective Human Risk Management, as it immediately protects your most valuable assets and sensitive data.
 After successfully onboarding these key groups, you can proceed with a broader, department-by-department rollout until the entire organization is covered.

-Establish Secure Backup Authentication
+Step 2: Establish Secure Backup and Recovery Options

 Even the most prepared user can lose a phone or misplace a hardware key.
 That’s why a secure account recovery process is just as important as the primary authentication method.
 Your backup plan must be phishing-resistant itself; otherwise, it becomes the weakest link in your security chain.
 Avoid using vulnerable recovery methods like email links or simple security questions, as attackers can easily exploit them.